About the Process

 To help us serve you better, please:

-- Provide all requested information and details as soon as possible after we contact you.
+- Always include the complaint file number, and provide all requested information and details as soon as possible after we contact you.

 - Keep a copy of all information related to your complaint, including relevant emails, letters, notices, policies, etc.

-- Let us know of any changes to your situation, such as a change of address.
+- Let us know of any changes to your situation, such as changes to your contact information.

 - Tell us if you need special assistance.

-- If choose to have someone represent you, tell us their name and contact information.
+- If you choose to have someone represent you, tell us their name and contact information.

 - Treat our staff with courtesy and respect.